 Romance in Rehab

 “Rehab romance” is the term applied to people who fall in either lust or love during the residential treatment program period.
-Clinicians and staff will not likely approve of this behavior because it can be distracting from each individual’s goals in treatment.
+Clinicians and staff will not likely approve of this behavior because it can be distracting from each individual’s goals in alcohol addiction treatment.